Fun Ways to Quickly Improve Kids’ Writing Skills

 Buy your child a journal and have them record one thing they did during the day.
 Start off with just one sentence.
 As their writing skills improve, increase to two and three sentence entries.

 Try to make journal writing more fun by brainstorming what to write about.
 Start a discussion about various things they did that day and what they could say about them.
 Many kids enjoy the decision making process that goes into writing a journal entry.
+It may help to have them draw a picture of what they want to write about first and then have them write a sentence to go with it.

 Personal Greetings Cards